Esri/feedback-js-api-next/README.md

 ## TypeScript typings for ES modules

 Typings are included with the npm install of `@arcgis/core@next` ES modules.
-For most use cases, no special typescript configurations are required by the API.
+For most use cases, no special TypeScript configurations are required by the API.

 ## TypeScript typings for AMD modules